Miguel Risco

 Feed for good?
 On the effects of personalization algorithms in social media platforms (with M. Lleonart-Anguix)

 This paper builds a theoretical model of communication and learning on a social media platform, and describes the algorithm an engagement-maximizing platform implements in equilibrium.
-Such algorithm excessively exploits similarity, locking users in echo chambers.
+This algorithm overexploits similarities between users, locking them in echo chambers.
 Moreover, learning vanishes as platform size grows large.
 As this is far from ideal, we explore alternatives.
-The reverse-chronological algorithm the DSA mandated to reincorporate turns out to be not good enough, so we build the "breaking echo chambers" algorithm, a modification of the platform-optimal algorithm that improves learning by promoting opposite thoughts.
-Additionally, we seek a natural implementation path for the utilitarian optimal algorithm.
-This is why we advocate for horizontal interoperability, which interoperability compels platforms to compete based on algorithms.
-In the absence of platform-specific network effects that entrench users within dominant platforms, the retention of user bases hinges on implementing algorithms that outperform those of competitors.
+The reverse-chronological algorithm that social platforms reincorporated after the DSA was enacted turns out to be insufficient, so we construct the "breaking-echo-chambers" algorithm, which improves learning by promoting opposite viewpoints.
+Finally, we advocate for horizontal interoperability as a regulatory measure to align platform incentives with social welfare.
+By eliminating platform-specific network effects, interoperability incentivizes platforms to adopt algorithms that maximize user well-being.

 Work in progress